 Level 2 Anonymous Distorting Proxies work like Level 2 Anonymous Proxies but pass along an incorrect IP instead of hiding it.

 A proxy is anonymous as long as the headers do not include your actual IP address.
 Keep in mind that some server administrators restrict proxy requests.
-But restriction is based primarily on log analysis, and it can be offset by rapid proxy rotation, with a new IP chosen at random for each request.
+But they base restriction primarily on log analysis, and they can offset it by rapid proxy rotation, with a new IP chosen at random for each request.

 Transparent Proxies (Level 3)